vinhvu200/Linked-List-Visualizer/README.md

 - Bottom section represents all nodes not connected after the Front pointer
 - These nodes are lighter to show they are not part of the main linked list
-- First node: Node with element 14 pointing to junk
-- Second node: Node with element 30 pointing to NULL
-- Third node: Node with element 40 pointing to Node with element 20

 # Dangling Pointers
 ![Image 5](https://github.com/vinhvu200/Linked-List-Visualizer/raw/master/DemoImages/5.png "Image 5")